Soccer-Players hit out at breakaway European Super League | Sports-Games

 Soccer-Players hit out at breakaway European Super League

-A number of current and former players from across Europe have hit out at plans for a European Super League, with Paris St-Germain midfielder Ander Herrera amongst the most vocal.

-On Sunday, 12 Founder Clubs announced they intended to create and govern their own European competition, much to the incredulity of fans and leagues across the continent.
-On Monday, several players rejected the idea and Herrera - whose French club are not among the 12 founding members - said the project would kill the dreams of fans across the globe.
+The Portuguese duo, alongside Paris St-Germain midfielder Ander Herrera and other players including Mesut Ozil, Dejan Lovren and Ada Hegerberg have reiterated criticism of the proposals.
+Late on Sunday the 12 teams announced that they intended to create and govern their own European competition, much to the incredulity of fans and leagues across the continent.

+Both Manchester United's Fernandes and Manchester City's Cancelo added a post from Portugal teammate and Wolverhampton Wanderers striker Daniel Podence, who criticised the idea, to their Instagram accounts.
+Fernandes added the comment "dreams can't be buy (sic)" with applause and heart emojis, while Cancelo accompanied the post with an applause emoji.

+DREAM KILLERS Herrera, whose French club are not among the 12 founding members, said the project would kill the dreams of fans across the globe.

 NOT SUPER Ex-Real Madrid, Barcelona and Inter Milan midfielder Luis Figo - whose former clubs have all signed up to the Super League - was equally scathing.